elsa-workflows/elsa-core/src/bundles/Elsa.AllInOne.Web/README.md

 # Server

 This project represents an Elsa application that hosts workflows and exposes API endpoints to manage & execute workflows.
+It also hosts the Elsa Studio Web Assembly project, which replaces the Stencil implementation.

 ## Secrets
 The following are the secrets stored in hashed form in appsettings.json: